13 Visualising data with ggplot2

 explicitly, whereas at the time of drawing bar chart in 13.20

-aesthetic and ggplot2 generated y
+we provided one x aesthetic and ggplot2 generated y aesthetic by

-itself (remember after_stat(count)
+itself (remember after_stat(count)).

-To customise position scales we have scale_*_#()
+To customise position scales we have scale_*_#() group of functions,

-represent position aesthetic usually x
+where * represent position aesthetic usually x or y; and #

 represents variable type.
 For example we have these two functions for